 Audio and Video

 - A USB headset with microphone is best for sound quality.

-- Before attending an online, verify the sound works properly on your computer.
+- Before attending an online meeting, verify that the sound works properly on your computer.
 You may test the sound device on the computer by playing a media file.